KofiRusu/NeonHub-v0.1/README.md

 # NeonHub

-A modern real-time collaboration platform for teams.
+A modern real-time collaboration platform for teams with AI-powered marketing features.

 ## Features